 Join us online and protect your mental health.

-NAMI Connection Recovery Support Group is a 90-minute recovery support group for people living with mental illness in which people learn from each others’ experiences, share coping strategies, and offer each other encouragement and understanding.
+NAMI Connection Recovery Support Group is a 90-minute recovery support group for people living with a mental health condition in which people learn from each others’ experiences, share coping strategies, and offer each other encouragement and understanding.
 NAMI Connection Recovery support groups are facilitated by trained persons in recovery who live with a mental health condition.

 If you or someone you know is struggling, you are not alone.
 There are many supports, services, and treatment options that may help.
 A change in behavior or mood may be the early warning signs of a mental health condition and should never be ignored.
 There are many different types of mental illness, and it isn’t easy to simplify the range of challenges people face.